tomaka/spec/src/runtime.md

 - It must export a global named `__heap_base` (with module name `env`) of type `i32`.
 - TODO: runtime spec

 The **runtime WebAssembly** is allowed to import any function, whatever their signature.
-A host implementation must not consider a **runtime WebAssembly** as invalid because it imports an unknown function or a known function with a signature that doesn't match the expected one.
-When that is the case, a host implementation must raise an error only if that function is called during the execution of the WebAssembly.
+A host implementation must not consider a **runtime WebAssembly** as invalid only because it imports an unknown function or a known function with a signature that doesn't match the expected one.
+A host implementation must raise an error only if such a function is called during the execution of the WebAssembly.

 ## Entry point